 Resources for Faculty

-Schedule a customized library instruction session for your students.
+Schedule a customized library or information literacy instruction session for your students.

 Tap into the expertise of your librarian liaisons who can assist with collection development, teach course-specific library sessions, create resource guides for your students and more.